Free Printable: Low Carb & Keto Food ListGet It Now

 If you haven’t made low carb spaghetti squash to replace pasta before, it’s actually much simpler than it looks.
 The most challenging part is cutting it open, since the skin is very hard prior to cooking.
 A sharp knife is crucial here!

-Otherwise, don’t be put off by how long spaghetti squash takes to cook in the oven.
+Otherwise, you just cook spaghetti squash in the oven.
+And, don’t be put off by how long spaghetti squash takes to cook in the oven.
 The time is all hands off!
 If you’ve got a busy evening with other things to do besides cooking dinner (um, who doesn’t?), spaghetti squash is a great option.
 You can pop it in there and go do something else while it cooks.
 I first learned to do it from The Kitchn, though I’ve since tweaked the method to use a lower oven temperature because I found it cooks more evenly that way.
 Once enough time has passed – usually about 35 to 40 minutes at 375 degrees with my method – it’s all a breeze from there.
 Use a fork to pull out the spaghetti-like strands, and at this point it’s a blank canvas for any pasta dish you want to make low carb.

 At the moment, that’s spaghetti squash carbonara at our house.